PLMUN-CITCS/2025-ITELEC2-LAB004/README.md

 ### **Step 3: Complete the Assignment**

-**Exercise # 02 - Guided Coding Exercise: Input, Output, and Text Formatting in Python**
+**Laboratory # 04 - Guided Coding Exercise: Input, Output, and Text Formatting in Python**

    **Objective:**
       1. Get input from the user using the `input()` function.